Chris-Error-404/Chris-Error-404/README.md

 I'm just a regular guy on my journey to becoming a full-stack developer, It's a key part of one of my long-term goals, I'm dedicated to improving and expanding my skill set, particularly in web development one commit at a time.

 - 🔭 I’m currently working on a <a href="https://e-school-red.vercel.app/" target="_blank">Secondary School Portal</a>
-- 🌱 I’m currently learning React Js & Tailwind CSS to further my Frontend Capabilities
+- 🌱 I'm currently studying Computer Science at the Univeristy
 - 👯 I’m looking to collaborate on projects that utilize my skills while providing opportunities to learn and grow.
 - 🤔 I’m looking for help with learning backend as I plan to become a Fullstack developer
 - 📫 How to reach me: [WhatsApp me](https://wa.me/2348141207888) (Faster REsponse)